Skip to main content

 ssh-keygen -t ed25519 -C "DANA@EXAMPLE.COM"

-1. In your terminal, follow the instructions to create your public key.
-This key allows you to connect to your server remotely.
-To copy the key from your terminal, enter the following command:
+2. In your terminal, follow the instructions to create your SSH key pair.
+This creates both a private and public key.
+To copy the public key from your terminal, enter the following command:

 _10